 The influence of Ferdinand Marcos can still be felt across the Philippines, and the Ilocos Norte province provides two of the best spots to witness it at the Marcos Museum and the Malacañang of the North.

-Note: I was a guest of TBEX and the Philippine Department of Tourism during my visit to Ilocos Norte.
+Note: I was a guest of TBEX and the Philippine Department of Tourism during my visit to Ilocos Norte and the Marcos Museum.